-Friends at the End is a UK membership organisation promoting knowledge and understanding of end of life choices and campaigning to change the law to allow Assisted Dying.
+Friends at the End are a Scottish Charity promoting knowledge and understanding of end of life choices and campaigning to change the law to allow Assisted Dying.

 We work closely with MSPs and stakeholders, on our primary aim, which is to support the development of legislation in the Scottish Parliament, to allow Assisted Dying in Scotland.